-This article notes the many assurances that Iraqi oil would fund most if not all of the wars cost.
+This article notes the many assurances that Iraqi oil revenues would fund most if not all of the wars cost.

 But this isn't an article about the empty promises of that.
 Let me explain my experience as an underpaid ExxonMobil employee.